 Move forward from the base of the skull to the occipital bone, temporal bones, parietal bones, sphenoid bone, frontal bone, and features of the face, including the jaw.
 Infants yawn frequently; observe the jaw movements and the symmetry of the face.

-For each structure, record observations of the texture, tone, quality and range of motion, and straining on the standardized grid (Figure 1).
+For each structure, record observations of the texture, tone, quality and range of motion, and straining on the standardized grid (Table 1).

 Performance of Osteopathic/Sham Intervention